box/viewer.js/plugins/realtime/README.md

 Enables realtime page-streaming functionality for Box View conversions in viewer.js.
 This plugin will automatically load pages as necessary when they finish converting.

+The realtime plugin is meant to be used with Box View [webhooks](http://developers.box.com/view/webhooks/) to create viewing sessions before the document has completely finished converting (i.e., when the `document.viewable` notification fires).

 ## Contents
 * [Dependencies](#dependencies)
 * [Usage](#usage)